timschreiber/timschreiber.github.com/_posts/2013-07-28-welcome-to-my-new-improved-whatever-this-is.md

 canonical: "http://timschreiber.com/2013/07/28/welcome-to-my-new-improved-whatever-this-is/"
 author: "Tim"
 comments: true
-description: "Welcome to the brand spankin' new timschreiber.com.
-I've been using WordPress for some side projects lately and decided it was a great time to consolidate my blog and r&eacute;sum&eacute; sites into one.
-Not a lot has changed in terms of..."
+description: "Welcome to the brand spankin' new TimSchreiber.com"
 featured: 0
 tags:
 - this-site
 ---

-Welcome to the brand spankin' new timschreiber.com.
 I've been using WordPress for some side projects lately and decided it was a great time to consolidate my blog and r&eacute;sum&eacute; sites into one.
 Not a lot has changed in terms of content, except for my new homepage.
 You should go check it out if you haven't already.
 Other than that, there's my blog and my r&eacute;sum&eacute;, and that's pretty much it.

 I know I promised last year to start posting again once things calmed down, and now I intend to do just that.
 Nine months after I picked my family up and moved us halfway across the United States from Utah to Kentucky, we are finally settling into what I believe has become our new normal.
 Okay, maybe we might have been settled for a while, but... whatever.